Post

 Common Misconceptions

-Five common misconceptions about digital forensics.
-They often come up in client conversations, but they are things people misunderstand about digital forensics in general.
+Five common misconceptions about digital forensics that often come up in conversations:

 MisconceptionReality

-“You will catch the perpetrator”What is realistic is a profile of who or what group is behind the attack, not a name.
-Reaching the individual requires cross-jurisdictional cooperation with law enforcement, which is outside the forensic team’s scope.
+“You will catch the attacker”Forensic work can identify what kind of group is behind the attack: their methods, tools, and patterns.
+It rarely identifies a specific individual.
+Reaching the individual needs police cooperation across borders, which is outside the forensic team’s scope.

 “Done in a few days”Imaging a single server alone can take days, and a thorough investigation takes weeks to months depending on the scope.
 Rushing it usually means the report becomes weaker when someone challenges it later.